Washington, DC October 21-25, 2014

 Visit one of the most architecturally impressive and symbolically important buildings in the world.
 Tour the U.S. Capitol Visitors Center, the Hall of Columns, and the Crypt beneath the Rotunda.
 Explore the underground tunnels on your way to the Library of Congress, the largest library in the world by shelf space and number of books.
 Tour departs and returns to Walter E. Washington Convention Center, L Street.

 The oldest continually operating botanic garden in the United States is a must-see.
 The garden houses beautiful living plants at the foot of the U.S. Capitol.
-Enjoy a docent-led tour of the grounds and conservatory.
+Self guided tour of the grounds and conservatory.
 Also visit the National Arboretum’s 446 acres of gardens, collections, and natural areas.
-Take a tram tour to the National Herb Garden.
+Take a docent lead riding tour to the National Herb Garden.
 Tour departs and returns to Walter E. Washington Convention Center, L Street.

 For more than 200 years, DC has witnessed political deal making, maneuvering, and acts of great political courage.
 Visit area sites of intelligence and counterintelligence, including the homes and offices of famous Hill residents.
 Explore the neighborhoods around the present Russian Embassy on Upper Wisconsin Avenue.
 Examine more than 200 spy gadgets, weapons, vehicles, and technologies in the International Spy Museum.
 Learn about invisible ink, buttonhole cameras, and ingenious disguise techniques developed by Hollywood for the CIA.
 Tour departs and returns to Walter E. Washington Convention Center, L Street.